Advanced bladder cancer

 Many people think that palliative treatment is only for people at the end of their life; however, it can help people at any stage of advanced bladder cancer.
 It is about living for as long as possible in the most satisfying way you can.

 As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatment may include radiation therapy, chemotherapy or surgery to control the cancer.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical and spiritual needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, social and spiritual needs.
 The team also provides support to families and carers.